slipcor/pvparena/doc/mods/respawnrelay.md

 ## Config settings

-- seconds \- The respawn time in seconds (default: 10)
+- respawnseconds \- The respawn time in seconds (default: 10)
 - choosespawn \- Should players be able to choose a spawn when dead, by saying it in chat? (default: false)

 ## Commands